-Each oblong, blue/orange, imprinted with "SZ" in black colour on cap and "250" in black colour on body, two-piece hard gelatin capsules containing a white-to-off-white powder contains 250 mg of mycophenolate mofetil.
+Each oblong, blue/orange, imprinted with "SZ" in black colour on cap and "250" in black colour on body, two-piece hard gelatin capsules containing a white-to-off-white powder contains 250 mg mycophenolate mofetil.
 Nonmedicinal ingredients: croscarmellose sodium, starch, magnesium stearate, povidone.
-Capsule shell: red iron oxide, yellow iron oxide, titanium dioxide, gelatin, indigo carmine (FD&C blue No. 2).
+Capsule shell: red iron oxide, yellow iron oxide, titanium dioxide, gelatin, indigo carmine (FD&C Blue No. 2).

 How should I use this medication?